 What about Laria, anyway?
 She’d been just an ordinary girl in her world until she was discovered to have an unprecedented amount of magical potential.
 It was only when she found out she was the blood of one of the noblest families in Varsal that things really started to change for her, though.
 Time after time, the world offered her cheats she didn’t ask for in exchange for her fate as the one who would conquer the Darklands—a fate she also didn’t ask for but was resigned to, just the same way she was resigned to marry Rhaltz.

 Did she ever get to make her own choices?
 Did she ever want to be Queen?
 Laria had everything, and yet nothing—nothing, Ennette decided, because no one really ever asked her what she wanted.

 Ennette would remember all of this—thinking about poor Laria and the curious dichotomy of just how much autonomy she’d had—for the rest of her life.

-But as fate would have it, her day wasn’t quite over because the next moment Ennette would remember for the rest of her life was finding herself in a strange, oval-shaped room with a glass roof.
+But as fate would have it, her day wasn’t quite over.
+The next moment Ennette would remember would be finding herself in a strange, oval-shaped room with a glass roof.

 Massive, brilliantly ultramarine walls adorned with intricate golden astrological embellishments—many of which she’d never seen before—surrounded her, and she faced a huge woman of otherworldly beauty.
-Sitting at a mahogany desk surrounded by books and papers, with yellow hair flowing down around her feet, she directed a floating quill pen with her finger.
-Her image seemed to reflect the room as she sat wearing a cobalt down embroidered with golden stars and constellations.
+Sitting at a mahogany desk surrounded by books and papers with yellow hair flowing down around her feet, she directed a floating quill pen with her finger.
+Her glamorous image matched the decor of the room as she sat wearing a cobalt gown embroidered with golden stars and constellations.
 Her skin was a deep, shimmering gold, and her deep-set blue eyes seemed to glow.